lambdaclass/concrete/ROADMAP.md

 first because it protects those fixes; the defects immediately follow it in the one global file-order sequence.

-### Task R-0002

-**Objective:** Fix bug 050 — indirect function-pointer call hijack A local callable value whose text matches a generic/global function is rewritten by Mono into a direct specialization.
-Add a distinct resolved Core/Mono call form whose callee is a value identity, never a string looked up in the global fn/alias maps; preserve it through Lower, SSA, interpreter, LLVM, QBE, reports, and source identities.
-Gate the `pick` 42-vs-21 wrong-code witness, std.io local callback names such as `f`, generic/non-generic collisions, renamed imports, and a mutation that routes indirect calls through direct-name resolution.

 ### Task R-0003

 **Objective:** Fix bugs 047 + 048 — one HashMap probe/occupancy invariant slice Insertion must remember the first tombstone but continue to a live equal key or a bounded chain end; lookup must inspect at most `cap` slots; load policy tracks occupied slots (`live + tombstones`) and rehashes/cleans tombstones before no empty slot can wedge a miss.
 Maintain explicit `len`, tombstone/occupied, and capacity invariants through insert/remove/clear/grow.
 Gate constant-hash overwrite-after-tombstone (`len == 2`, one remove eliminates the key), the zero-empty missing lookup under a watchdog, 10k+ churn, full-table misses,